oamin12/Big-Data-Analysis-Project/README.md

 guests, policymakers, and researchers.
 Our project aims to conduct a thorough exploratory analysis of Airbnb accommodation data, using a comprehensive dataset spanning various aspects of lodging worldwide

+# For more Information and details about the project, please check the follwing files:
+## Presentation.pptx
+## Big data project report.pdf